 Advice for Scottish artists planning to tour in Australia.

 UK Musicians visiting Australia to work require a Temporary Activity visa (subclass 408).
 This replaces the old Entertainment visa subclass 420.
 The link below will take you to the visa listing page.
-The Temporary Activity visa (subclass 408) is in the Working and skilled visas section.
-Click on it for more details and information about costs.
+Here you will find details about this visa and the costs involved.

-The official fee for lodging an application is around £160 per person but this may vary.
-There is a calculator on the Australian Government website linked below, be sure to check this for up to date info on cost.
+The official fee for lodging an application starts at around £170 per person but this may vary.
 There may well be additional fees for a visa service operator in Australia as well as union fees charged per band.